manasvi-sawaria/AutoJudge/README.md

 Dual-Head Model

 I have also tried dual-head prediction architecture where a shared backbone learns common representations and a classification head predicts the problem difficulty class (Easy, Medium, Hard).
-The classification head achieves an overall accuracy of 51.64%, which is reasonable given the subjective and overlapping nature of difficulty labels.
+The classification head achieved an overall accuracy of 51.64%, which is reasonable given the subjective and overlapping nature of difficulty labels.

 Confusion Matrix (Dual-Head Classification)
 ```